jacqpot/health-connection/README.md

-Welcome to health connection.
+# Welcome to health connection.
   tracking MS progression, learning from your Provider, and setting apointment reminders.

-to use:
+# installation:
 Fork and clone
-in console, go to desired directory and run git clone "copied ssh here" bundle install run shotgun track your health.
+in console, go to desired directory and run git clone "copied ssh here"

+'''bash
+bundle install
+run shotgun
+'''